-- The WFPS/WFSSS locally prints and places the good cause letter in outgoing mail after the afternoon local mail cutoff.
+- The WFPS/WFSSS locally prints and places Tthe good cause letter is locally printed and placed in outgoing mail after the afternoon local mail cutoff.
 The letter will go out the next business day.
 The date on the letter is 8/4.
-If 8/14 falls on a Saturday, the participant has until the end of the next business day (8/16) to provide good cause. - The WFPS/WFSSS chooses central print to mail the good cause letter to the participant.
+If 8/14 falls on a Saturday, the participant has until the end of the next business day (8/16) to provide good cause. - The WFPS/WFSSS chooses The good cause letter is centrally printed and to mailed the good cause letter to the participant.
 The letter will go out the next business day.
 The date on the letter is 8/4.
 Since 8/14 falls on a weekend, the participant has until the end of the next business day (8/16) to provide good cause.